 In case you’re not familiar with peer-to-peer lending, these networks bring together a large number of lenders and borrowers.
-As a lender, you have the option of lending as little as $25 to a borrower.
-If you have a large sum of money to invest, you can spread it out over multiple borrowers (or loans) or you can invest more money in each loan (not recommended).
-As a borrower, you can borrow as much as $25,000 and this amount can come from one lender (unlikely) or multiple lenders.
+As an investor, you are the lender and have the option of lending as little as $25 to a borrower.
+If you have a large sum of money to invest, you can invest $25 in many loans (recommended), or invest more money in a few loans (not recommended).
+As a borrower, you can borrow as much as $40,000, and this amount can come from one lender (unlikely) or multiple lenders.

 Here’s a nice image from Lending Club’s How Social Lending Works page.